 Open 9am-5pm, Mon-Fri

-Students working in the Digital Initiatives area of ZSR Library convert physical objects such as photographs and documents into digital formats using a variety of technologies including high resolution scanners and digital SLR cameras.
+The Digitization Lab is a part of ZSR’s Special Collections and Archives.
+Students working in this area of ZSR Library convert physical objects such as photographs and documents into digital formats using a variety of technologies including high resolution scanners and digital SLR cameras.
 These students should be comfortable using computers and digital imaging software applications, and they should have an interest in learning new technologies.
 They must exhibit the ability to work effectively with minimal supervision and as part of a team; to work accurately in a detail-oriented production environment; to communicate clearly and concisely in both writing and speaking; and to adhere to established quality control techniques.

 Interlibrary Loan & Document Delivery